seyhunak/twitter-bootstrap-rails/README.md

 [More on Twitter Bootstrap](http://railscasts.com/episodes/329-more-on-twitter-bootstrap "More on Twitter Bootstrap") in this episode continues on the Twitter Bootstrap project showing how to display flash messages, add form validations with SimpleForm, customize layout with variables, and switch to using Sass.
 (Note: This episode is pro episode)

+## Example Application
+An example application is available at [toadkicker/teststrap](https://github.com/toadkicker/teststrap).
+You can view it running on heroku [here.](http://teststrap.herokuapp.com/) Contributions welcome.

 ## Installing Gem